 - It is implied that Karl Copenhagen and Quinn from Demo Reel may or may not have been members of the East German secret police and the IRA respectively.
 Ask and they'll deny it.

 - Barbara Lake from Trollhunters knows Krav Maga, an aggression-based martial art that is commonly practiced by military personnel.
-Since the only visual instance of her ex-husband - James Lake Sr. - is a photograph of him in an army-green mess dress tuxedo with medals pinned to it, it is likely that she served some form of military service just like he did, or at least worked as a military M.D. at one point in her life.
+Since the only visual instance of one of her relatives - her brother or father - is a photograph of him in an army-green mess dress tuxedo with medals pinned to it, it is likely that she served some form of military service just like he did, or at least worked as a military M.D. at one point in her life.

 - Smiling Friends: The Boss seems to handle an M16 assault rifle in the midst of a giant mental breakdown far better than most civilians would, handling it both during running (against chest, barrel pointing up), breaking through doors (crashing through rather than opening) and aiming (keeping Grim in the sight even as he falls to the ground) like he's been trained for it.
 There's no other indication that the Boss has seen military service, so it may just be part of one of the show's subtler Running Gags in portraying every firearm with far more realism than anything else.